bini25/https-gitlab.com-mitikubeniyam25-my-coding-challenge/DevOps_SysOps_SysAdmin Challenge README.md

     2. Submit a code sample of a tool or automated task you've written with an explanaiton of it's intended use.
 The example should:
         - Have instructions of how to execute it for us to review.
         - Be written in any language, but preferably written in a language most DevOps/SysOps/SysAdmin's would use regularly.
+        - Be no more than 1,000 lines of code.

     3. Submit a copy of your .profile, .bashrc, .bash_profile, .bash_logout, for Windows users your profile.ps1 will do:
         - this submission can come from a personal environment